ELI417417/ml-implementations/README.md

 ## Approach

-Every implementation in this repo is written from scratch for learning — I believe you don't understand something until you've built it yourself.
-These are not production systems; they are paper reproductions and learning projects.
+Everything here is built from scratch for learning — I believe understanding comes from implementing.
+These are paper reproductions and learning projects, not production systems.